cmphan/DmvAppoinmentScheduler/README.md

 https://docs.microsoft.com/en-us/dotnet/core/tools/
 ```

-Then cd into DmvAppoinmentScheduler, run the command:
+Clone this repo then cd into DmvAppoinmentScheduler, run the command:

 ```
 dotnet restore